owaspsamm/website/content/en/internal/backlog.md

 Rough sequencing once v2 is stable:

+1. **Restore SAMM Users testimonial quotes** — quotes are preserved in `data/users/*.yaml` (`testimonial` field) but hidden in the layout (`layouts/samm-users/list.html`) pending a content review.
+Re-enable the `<blockquote>` block and audit each entry for accuracy and tone before restoring.

-1. **Multilingual model pages** — content already published by `owaspsamm/core`; pure site-side wiring.
+3. **Multilingual model pages** — content already published by `owaspsamm/core`; pure site-side wiring.
-2. **Core module generator fixes** — two upstream cleanups (`url:` `/./` band-aid, `stream-a/` → `a/`).
+4. **Core module generator fixes** — two upstream cleanups (`url:` `/./` band-aid, `stream-a/` → `a/`).
 Both live in the same generator, so batch them.
-3. **Stream guidance redesign** — full rebuild per summit decision; replaces the v1 Google Doc port.
+5. **Stream guidance redesign** — full rebuild per summit decision; replaces the v1 Google Doc port.
-4. **Monthly external link check (CI layer 2)** — scheduled job that reports dead external links in old blog posts.
+6. **Monthly external link check (CI layer 2)** — scheduled job that reports dead external links in old blog posts.
-5. **Remove presentations from the repo** — move to GitHub Releases, Google Drive, or Git LFS; repo-size optimisation, not user-visible.
+7. **Remove presentations from the repo** — move to GitHub Releases, Google Drive, or Git LFS; repo-size optimisation, not user-visible.
 Decision needed before acting.
-6. **Netlify staging reconfiguration** — switch from serving pre-built `gh-pages-v2` to building from `main`; enables persistent staging URL and PR deploy previews for ongoing development.
+8. **Netlify staging reconfiguration** — switch from serving pre-built `gh-pages-v2` to building from `main`; enables persistent staging URL and PR deploy previews for ongoing development.
 Do immediately post-cutover.
-7. **OG preview validation** — verify Open Graph and Twitter Card previews are rendering correctly post-launch using LinkedIn Post Inspector (`linkedin.com/post-inspector`), Twitter/X Card Validator (`cards-dev.twitter.com/validator`), and opengraph.xyz.
+9. **OG preview validation** — verify Open Graph and Twitter Card previews are rendering correctly post-launch using LinkedIn Post Inspector (`linkedin.com/post-inspector`), Twitter/X Card Validator (`cards-dev.twitter.com/validator`), and opengraph.xyz.
-8. **Playwright visual regression tests** — screenshot-based regression suite to catch CSS regressions silently introduced across sessions.
+10. **Playwright visual regression tests** — screenshot-based regression suite to catch CSS regressions silently introduced across sessions.
 High-value pages: docs single, model overview, business-function, practice, stream, blog post, user-day talk, homepage.
 Run on PR via GitHub Actions; baseline screenshots committed to repo.
 Prevents the class of bug where link underlines, nav tints, or pager styles break without any failing test.
-9. **Review `booxmedialtd/ws-action-parse-semver@v1` in the CI pipeline** — unmaintained third-party action used in the `updateHugoMod` job to parse the SAMM core release tag on `repository_dispatch` events.
+11. **Review `booxmedialtd/ws-action-parse-semver@v1` in the CI pipeline** — unmaintained third-party action used in the `updateHugoMod` job to parse the SAMM core release tag on `repository_dispatch` events.
 Not on the critical path for normal pushes.
 Assess whether it still works reliably; if not, replace with a maintained alternative or an inline `bash` semver parse.
 Low urgency; only bites when a new core release fires.

 ## Multilingual model pages